PericoLedesma/aws-bootcamp-cruddur-2023/journal/week1.md

 Why use containers?

-> - It is a angnostic way to run application.
+> It is a angnostic way to run application.
 Most people started developing apps on container due to the simplicity to pass the package without considering requirements.

 Managed vs unmanaged containers

 > - Managed Containers means that the Provider like AWS managed the underlying service for the container (ECS or EKS).
 In this case Cloud provider will be managing the security prospective .

 > - Unmanaged Containers means you are running your container on your servers and you have to manage all the system (for example you will be in charged to apply security patches).

+Why containers security requires practice?

+> Complexity with containers
+> Relying on CSPs for features
+> UnManaged requires a lot more hours of work than managed but would require you keeping updated on everthing

+Containers security components
+> Docker and host configurations
+> Securing images
+> Secret management
+> Application security
+> Data Security
+> Monitoring Containers
+> Compliance Framework

 ### Dockers components